 iPhone 13 to be released in September

-Foxconn declined to comment on the reasons for the new bonuses, saying that it does not comment on operations or customer work "due to company policy and commercial sensitivity."
-However, the new bonuses can be seen as a sign that the supplier is starting to prepare for the iPhone 13, which is set to launch in the second half of this year.
-Unlike the iPhone 12 lineup, which was delayed due to the global health crisis, the iPhone 13 is set to launch in the normal September timeframe.
-The iPhone 13 lineup, which consists of four models, is expected to include matching sizes to the current iPhone offerings.
-The new devices are rumored to feature improved cameras, a faster processor, and a number of small but significant design changes.
+Foxconn declined to comment on the reasons for the new bonuses, saying that "due to company policy and commercial sensitivity," it does not comment on operations or customer work.
+However, the new bonuses can be seen as a sign that the supplier is beginning to prepare for the iPhone 13, which is scheduled to launch in the second half of this year.
+Unlike the iPhone 12 lineup, which was postponed due to the global health crisis, the iPhone 13 is scheduled to be released in the normal September timeframe.
+The iPhone 13 lineup, consisting of four models, is expected to include sizes that match the current iPhone offerings.
+Rumors suggest that the new devices will feature improved cameras, a faster processor, and a number of small but significant design changes.
 (Photo by ADCstock / Bigstockphoto)